graasp/admin/README.md

 1. Install project dependencies with: `mix deps.get`
 2. Compile the project with: `mix compile`
 3. Run the migrations with: `mix ecto.migrate`
-4. Create a env.sh
-5. Create a `.env.sh` file with the following content.
+4. Create a `.env.sh` file with the following content.
 Use the values you get from configuring garage in the core project:
    ```sh
    # .env.sh
    export AWS_ACCESS_KEY_ID=GK3b...